Roman Słowiński

 Roman Słowiński (born 16 March 1952) is a Polish computer scientist and professor.
-Since 2019 he has been Vice President of the Polish Academy of Sciences.
+From 2019 to 2022 he was Vice President of the Polish Academy of Sciences.

 He is a Professor and Founding Chair of the Laboratory of Intelligent Decision Support Systems at the Institute of Computing Science, Poznań University of Technology, Poland.
 Since 2003 he is also a professor at the Systems Research Institute of the Polish Academy of Sciences in Warsaw.

 His research focuses on the methodology and techniques of intelligent decision support, combining Operational Research and Artificial Intelligence.

-He became a Corresponding Member of the Polish Academy of Sciences in 2004, and an Ordinary Member in 2013.

 Education and employment

 Roman Słowiński was born in Poznań, Poland, on 16 March 1952 into the family of Lech Słowiński, a professor of Polish philology, and Melania née Michalska.
-He earned his undergraduate degree from the Electric Faculty of the Poznań University of Technology in 1974, followed by his doctorate (PhD) in 1977, his higher doctorate (DSc) in 1981.
-He attained the rank of professor in 1989, and since 2003 he has held the post of Full Professor at the Poznań University of Technology.
+He earned his undergraduate degree from the Electrical Engineering Faculty of the Poznań University of Technology in 1974, followed by his doctorate (PhD) in 1977, his habilitation (DSc) in 1981.
+He got the professor title in 1989, and since 1991 he has held the post of Full Professor at the Poznań University of Technology.
+Since 2003 he also works as a professor at the Systems Research Institute of the Polish Academy of Sciences in Warsaw.

 He became a Corresponding Member of the Polish Academy of Sciences in 2004, and an Ordinary Member in 2013.
-He became a Corresponding Member of the Polish Academy of Sciences in 2004, and an Ordinary Member in 2013.
 Since 2013 he has been a member of Academia Europaea.
+In 2024, he was elected as a Foreign Correspondent Academician of the Academy of Sciences of the Institute of Bologna (L'Accademia delle Scienze dell'Istituto di Bologna).
 In 2011-2018 he held the post of Chairman of the Poznań Branch of the Polish Academy of Sciences.
 In 2015 he was elected Chairman of the Committee on Computer Science of the Polish Academy of Sciences.

 In 2019 he was elected by the General Assembly of the Polish Academy of Sciences to the post of Vice President of the Academy for the 2019–22 term.

 Other posts he has held include: